demarbre1u/space-shooter/README.md

 - Score system
 - Obstacles and enemies
 - Hit points
+- Power-ups
+- More type of enemies

 Functionalities to come (some day, hopefully) :
 - Scoreboard
-- Power-ups
-- More type of enemies
 - More type of obstacles
 - Bosses
-- More stages
 - Sound

 ## How to deploy the project